- How do I get my dog’s attention when learning dog tricks?

 What to do when dog training doesn't go as planned?

-Yes, teaching your dog tricks and games doesn’t go smoothly and it can be frustrating, but keep in mind that you have the written instructions, your dog doesn’t!
+Sometimes teaching your dog tricks and games doesn’t go smoothly and it can be frustrating, but keep in mind that you have the written instructions, your dog doesn’t!
 The key always is patience and time.

 Take a step back, have a break and think about what you were doing during the session.
-There’s a chance you’re not making the message clear to your dog so, think about breaking down the steps further or work on your timing.
-Don't forget, this is supposed to be fun!
+There’s a chance you’re not making the message clear to your dog so think about breaking down the steps further or work on your timing.
+Don't forget, this is supposed to be fun for you both!

 Remember, there's no pressure